stutijain101/Orphanage-Management-System/README.md

 # HELPING HANDS - Orphanage Management System
-The Orphanage Management System (Helping Hands) is designed to automate the activities of an orphanage, providing a comprehensive platform for managing information and facilitating various orphanage-related functions.
+An Orphanage Management System (Helping Hands) is designed to automate the activities of an orphanage, providing a comprehensive platform for managing information and facilitating various orphanage-related functions.
 The system aims to increase the convenience for volunteers and donors by providing a digital platform for activities such as child sponsorship, adoption, volunteering, and providing hobby classes.
 Developed using ASP.NET with C#, MYSQL SERVER 2008 and much more.

 ## Features
 - User Registration and Login: Secure registration and login for volunteers and administrators.